-All grades reported to the CSU campus registrars by CSU IP are considered permanent and final except "incompletes," which are rarely given.
+All grades reported to the CSU campus registrars by CSU IP are considered permanent and final except

+"incompletes," which are rarely given.
 Under ordinary circumstances a grade may not be changed except to correct a clerical or procedural error.
 No change of a final grade may be made on the basis of re-examination or by completing additional work for the course.

 An "Academic Report" is generated for each participant at the conclusion of the student's study abroad experience.
 This is the only report that a student will receive for coursework attempted abroad through CSU IP.
-Mid-year reports are not provided.
-Reports are provided to the student's home campus (Registrar/Records Office) as well as the student.
 Courses, units and grades that appear on the student's report will be posted to student's CSU record.
 Once posted, the CSU transcript becomes the official record of the coursework attempted and grades earned abroad.
 See Section III for more information about academic reporting.

-If a student believes that an error has been made on his/her Academic Report, then the student can request an academic review of the course, grade or units in question by emailing IPacademics@calstate.edu.
+If a student believes that an error has been made on their Academic Report, then the student can request an academic review of the course, grade or units in question by emailing IPacademics@calstate.edu.
 Academic reviews can take several months to complete depending on circumstances.
-Reviews must be requested 1) before a student graduates with the degree that they were pursuing while studying abroad on IP and 2) no later than 12 months after the date that appears on his/her Academic Report, whichever date comes first.
+Reviews must be requested 1) before graduating with the degree that they were pursuing while studying abroad on IP and 2) no later than 12 months after the date that appears on their Academic Report, whichever date comes first.
 Requests made after this time will not be considered.

-S. Academic Misconduct
+X. Academic Misconduct